K17

 - LM383 Amplifier Module

-building block for use in any audio project.
-Power output is dependent on the
+amplifier building block for use in any audio project.
+Power output is

 K48